Classic Chicken Adobo

 • In a large bowl, combine together the soy sauce, vinegar, brown sugar, garlic, bay leaves, and peppercorns.
 Gently stir to combine.

 • Add in the chicken.
-Be sure they’re evenly submerged and covered in the adobo marinade. *Let the chicken marinate for at least 1 hour or overnight for best results.
+Be sure they’re evenly submerged and covered in the adobo marinade.
+Let the chicken marinate for at least one hour.

 • After marinating, gently pat the chicken pieces dry to remove excess liquid.
 Sear the chicken on all sides over medium-high heat until the chicken develops a deep, golden brown colour.